Learn how to make this beautiful red pom pom wreath the easy way by using a wire wreath frame and chunky yarn for a full and lush Christmas wreath.

 How to Make an Easy Pom Pom Wreath

 Start by wrapping the yarn around a 2 x 4 inch piece of cardboard.
 I wrapped it 20 times.
+(You don't need a fancy pom pom maker for this craft project.)

 Next, take the ends of the yarn and slip them under the wrapped pieces to the other side.